-(b) If the contracting officer uses certified invoice procedures, the contracting officer still must:
+(b) If the contracting officer uses certified invoice procedures, the contracting officer must:

-(1) Verify price reasonableness using the conditions contained in FAR 13.202(a).
+(1) Verify price reasonableness using the conditions contained in FAR 13.203.

-(2) Certify that the quality and quantity of items/services furnished comply with the verbal agreement made with the supplier.
+(2) Certify that the quality and quantity of supplies/services furnished comply with the verbal agreement made with the supplier.

 (c) Authorized individuals without warrants may solicit quotations.
 Although FAR 1.601(a) states that contracts may be entered into and signed on behalf of the Government only by contracting officers, a non-warranted Government employee may place a micro-purchase when a contracting officer approves in advance the placement of an order.
-Approval must be in writing on GSA Form 2010 or other documentation unless the geographic distance makes it impracticable.
+Approval must be in writing on GSA Form 2010, Simplified Acquisition Tabulation Source List/Abstract, or other documentation unless the geographic distance makes it impracticable.
 In those cases, the contracting officer may provide approval by telephone or e-mail.
 The authorized individual must document the file accordingly.